leftdevel/leftdevel.github.io/_posts/2015-04-06-reactjs-application-state-vs-ui-state.md

 {% endhighlight %}
 </div>

 I know you might be thinking this is the same mess.
-The numbers of lines didn't really change, however unnecessary cross-references between the components were reduced by 66%.
+The numbers of lines didn't really change, however unnecessary cross-references between the components were reduced by 50%, the List now passes two property values instead of four.
 Before, the List had to pass the `editing` property to EditableList as well as a handler to take care of entering in edit mode.

 Notice we could have left the `editing` property in the List rows, while letting the EditableLabel to hold the `_enterEditMode` functionality, but `editing` is only a concern of the EditableLabel.